alitrk/FoodOrderApp/README.md

 ## Description

-The FoodOrderApp project uses MVVM architecture and features displaying dishes, adding them to cart, and editing the cart.
-The implementation of these features uses Retrofit, Hilt, Data Binding, and Glide libraries, with data provided by a dummy API.
+This is a FoodOrderApp project which uses the MVVM architecture and includes features such as displaying dishes, adding them to cart, and editing the cart.
+These features are implemented using Retrofit, Hilt, Data Binding, and Glide libraries, with data provided by a dummy API.
 The application also includes Firebase Authentication for user login.

 ## Features